xprintingmoney/simple-chatbot-discord/README.md

-Set the Delay Send/Delete Message on config.yaml
+Set the Delay of Send/Delete Message on config.yaml